What Is A Payday Loan?

 Therefore, it is highly recommended that you check out other more “specific” loans available in Singapore that are designed for your need.
 If you need the money to pay your home renovation contractors, you can take out a renovation loan.
 If you need help paying for your tuition, you could take out a student loan from a bank at 4-5% interest rate.
 These loans take longer to process, but they are definitely worth checking out.

 Payday Loan Vs Personal Loan

-If you need money as soon as possible, and are trying to choose between a payday loan and a personal loan, we would recommend you to go with a personal loan almost every single time.
-There are only a few rare occasions when a payday loan may make more sense than other options like personal loan.
-Below, we discuss advantages of a personal loan over a payday loan, and illustrate in a table a few examples of who may prefer.
+If you need money as soon as possible and are trying to choose between a payday loan and a personal loan, we would recommend you to go with a personal loan almost every single time.
+There are only a few rare occasions when a payday loan may make more sense than other options like the personal loan.
+Below, we discuss advantages of a personal loan over a payday loan and illustrate in a table a few examples of who may prefer.